 Note the phone next to the toilet.
 I thought it was the classy thing NOT to do that …

 We faced west, overlooking the lake and the mountains.
 We had balcony doors, but no balcony.
 There was a railing we could, and did, lean on to enjoy the view and the shirt-sleeve weather.

 There were swans and geese and several species of ducks on the lake.
 We relaxed until 5:30 and then walked down the main drive to the Golden Bee, an English pub that was dismantled and rebuilt on the grounds.
 We had chicken pot pie, which was basically a bowl of chicken soup with a biscuit floating on top, so I don’t know where the pie comes in.
 But it was really, really good, so no complaints.
 The fried pickle appetizer was also awesome.

 When we returned to our room, a young woman from housekeeping was inside.
 She had removed the one piece of paper we’d thrown in the garbage, turned down the sheets, and left two chocolates and two bottles of water on the nightstand.
 She asked if we needed more towels.
 At this point, we hadn’t used any towels, so we told her no. She wanted to know if we wanted her to get ice.
-I said no, and Sally hastened to explain that we were going back out right away.
+I said no, and my wife hastened to explain that we were going back out right away.

 And we were.
 Guests at the hotel can go to the Little Theater to see whatever movie is showing that particular evening.

 On our evening, it was Victoria & Abdul, about an Indian footman who conned his way to a ridiculous amount of influence over Queen Victoria when she was in her dotage.
 My sympathies were with her advisers who were dead set against the relationship.
 I didn’t enjoy it much, but it was free and part of the experience, I guess.